tlswg/tls13-spec/draft-ietf-tls-tls13.md

 certificate.
 Finally, the client sends the Finished message.

-At this point, the handshake is complete, and the client and server may exchange application layer data, which is protected using a new set of keys derived from both the premaster secret and the handshake transcript (see {{I-D.ietf-tls-session-hash}}
+At this point, the handshake is complete, and the client and server may exchange application layer data in the TLS Record Protocol, which is protected using a new set of keys derived from both the premaster secret and the handshake transcript (see {{I-D.ietf-tls-session-hash}}
 for the security rationale for this.)